gmartineza/My-autohotkeys/README.md

 1. Press `Win + r`.
 2. Type `shell:startup` in the Run window.
-3. While holding `Alt`, drag and drop the `my-autohotkeys-english.ahk` file to the folder that step 2 opened.
+3. While holding `Alt`, drag and drop your desired file to the folder that step 2 opened.

 ___

-You can suspend this script by right-clicking on the green H on your taskbar, and then clicking "My autohotkeys" (there's a tick indicating the status of the script).
+You can suspend any of this scripts by right-clicking the green H on your taskbar, then clicking "Suspend Hotkeys" (there's a tick indicating the status of the script).